-But the image of the fairytale princess would not be long-lived.
 After having three sons before the age of thirty, Rich gradually changed both her life and her poetry.
-Throughout the 1960s she wrote several collections, including Snapshots of a Daughter-in-Law (Harper & Row, 1963) and Leaflets (W. W. Norton, 1969).
-The content of her work became increasingly confrontational—exploring such themes as women’s role in society, racism, and the Vietnam War.
+Throughout the 1960s, she wrote several collections, including Leaflets (W. W. Norton, 1969) and Snapshots of a Daughter-in-Law (Harper & Row, 1963).
+The content of her work became increasingly confrontational—exploring such themes as women’s roles in society, racism, and the Vietnam War.
 The style of these poems also revealed a shift from careful metric patterns to free verse.
 In 1970, Rich left her husband, who committed suicide later that year.

 In addition to her poetry, Rich wrote several books of nonfiction prose, including Arts of the Possible: Essays and Conversations (W. W. Norton, 2001) and What is Found There: Notebooks on Poetry and Politics (W. W. Norton, 1993).